One Size Doesn't Fit All: How to Clean Your Sink the Right Way

 How to Clean a Sink's Faucet & Sprayer

 Faucets and sprayers have a lot of little creases in them, so there are lots of places where they can harbor germs.
 Clean your faucet and sprayer as often as you clean your sink.
 Most faucets and sprayers respond well to the same combination of baking soda and vinegar used to clean sinks.
-This helps prevent the spread of bacteria in the home, and also prevents hard water buildup from ruining the faucet.
+This helps prevent the spread of bacteria in the home (perhaps not the most thought-of hazard at home, but still an important one to deal with), and also prevents hard water buildup from ruining the faucet.

 When cleaning a faucet and sprayer, use a toothbrush or a small scrub brush.
 Replace brushes frequently to stop the spread of germs.
 Between washings, soak the brush in vinegar to clean it.